AriaSalvatrice/AriaModules/README.md

 - **Roman numeral notation**: Roman numerals, separated with spaces, commas, or hyphens.
 The tonic will be set to the current position of the **Key** knob.
 To denote minor chords, rather than use lowercase, you need an explicit `m` after the numeral: `III im7 VIsus4` rather than `III im VIsus4`.
 It's a lot more fiddly than lead sheet notation and will only recognize rather basic progressions.
 - **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a scale.
 You can also export the  as such.

-The LCD will tell you whether the import worked.

 Text input is always imported starting from the first scene.
 And remember: **QQQQ** only thinks in scales, not in chords.
 After you import a chord progression, **QQQQ** doesn't care about the voicing of the chord.
 It's all folded back to a single octave.

 Under the hood, **QQQQ** makes use of [Tonal.js](https://github.com/tonaljs/tonal)' knowledge of chords.
 Yup, this module runs javascript!
 Same [QuickJS](https://bellard.org/quickjs/) engine as [VCV Prototype](https://vcvrack.com/Prototype).
 Of course, the number crunching is efficient C++, javascript usage is limited to what it does best - fuzzy text parsing.